Sri Lanka seeks international help after deadly flooding, landslides

-COLOMBO (Reuters) - The number of people known to have been killed in floods and landslides in Sri Lanka rose to 122, officials said on Saturday, as the country appealed for international assistance.
+COLOMBO, May 27 (Reuters) - The number of people known to have been killed in floods and landslides in Sri Lanka rose to 113, officials said on Saturday, as the country appealed for international assistance.

-The state-run disaster management center said 97 people were still missing after the worst torrential rains since 2003.
+The state-run disaster management centre said 91 people were still missing after the worst torrential rains since 2003.

-India is sending three Navy ships with supplies and other aid, the first of which arrived in Colombo on Saturday.
+India is sending three Navy ships with supplies and other aid, the first of which arrived in Colombo on Saturday night.

 Officials said deaths were reported from the western coastal district of Kalutara, the central southern district of Ratnapura and the southern district of Matara.